canonical/platform-engineering-docs/hiring/reviewing-written-interviews.rst

   Linux, k8s), strong motivation to join Canonical, clear communication, complete submission covering most of the questions asked
-* *Yes*: Good academic results (top 20%) , familiarity with Python and linux (K8s, openstack, LXD etc. are good to have), motivation to join Canonical, good communication, >60% complete submission
+* *Yes*: Good academic results (top 20%) , familiarity with Python and linux (K8s, OpenStack, LXD etc. are good to have), motivation to join Canonical, good communication, >60% complete submission
 * *No Decision*: Try avoiding this if possible.
 Only use it if you don't believe the candidate is a good fit for this role but could be a better fit for